S0urceror/AgonElectronHAL/README.md

     - EZ80 status
     - EZ80 register contents
     - 4 HW breakpoints
-    - Break/Continue/Run
+    - Break/Step/Continue
+    - Jump to memory location
 - EZ80 ZDI memory access
-    - load
+    - read
-    - save
+    - write

 ## Hardware setup
 To be able to use the ZDI interface we need to connect two GPIO pins that come from the ESP32 and connect them with the corresponding pins on the EZ80.
 I don't know what is wrong with either the schematic or silk screen but I connected pins 4 and 6 on the ZDI connector.
 Of course I first probed around to see if they where correct and they are.